1.35.6 Property and Equipment Accounting

 Shopping Cart Process

 1. Requester electronically prepares and tracks shopping carts (requisitions) in the PPS module.
 The shopping cart must be complete and contain the proper approvals, technical documentation and funding information to be acceptable for processing.
-The requester, approver, and financial plan manager validate the accounting string and ensure the product category code (PCC) complies with the Financial Management Codes Handbook.
+The requester, approver, and financial plan manager validate the accounting string and ensure the product category code (PCC) and material group code (MGC) complies with the Financial Management Codes Handbook.

-2. See Procurement 101 Acquisition Guidebook for Customers for more information.
+2. See Procurement Knowledge Base for more information.

 Procurement Process